Guide for Obtaining Quality Laboratory Services

 3) Review of their blind, round-robin Proficiency Analysis Test (PAT) program data to determine the history of the laboratory’s successful identification of the analytes you are interested in on blind PAT samples.

 4) Conduct an on-site audit of the laboratory and its Quality System.

 These measures will help you to select a laboratory that can provide you with the data quality required by your project and regulatory analysis.

 Laboratory accreditation to ISO/IEC 17025:2005 alone does NOT guarantee quality data or the level of customer service you need.
 Laboratory accreditation makes information available about analytical data quality to the customer.
 This information can be used by you to help choose your laboratory.

 Accuracy and Precision of Data

 Most biological and environmental monitoring programs require the use of approved analytical methods.
 Unfortunately these methods may vary from program to program and country to country.
-Make sure the laboratory meets requirements of the environmental regulatory program your samples must comply with and ensure that the approved analytical methods are formally implemented and routinely performed at the laboratory of your choice and that performance data such as PAT results and/or Measurement Uncertainty evaluations are available for your review.
-Never send samples to a laboratory, expecting that they will select the required method and have experience in performing that procedure; always verify they have the necessary capabilities before sending your samples.
+Make sure the laboratory meets requirements of the environmental regulatory program your samples must comply with and ensure that the approved analytical methods are formally implemented and routinely performed at the laboratory of your choice.

 Sampling Instructions, Bottles and Preservatives